apache/arrow/docs/source/cpp/streaming_execution.rst

 2. `CountOptions`

-`CountOptions` aggregation option provides three sub-options to determine the counting approach.
+:class:`arrow::compute::CountOptions` aggregation option provides three sub-options to determine the counting approach.

 a. `ONLY_VALID` : Count only non-null values
 b. `ONLY_NULL` : Count both non-null and null values